-Cars speak a language of their own, and every motor enthusiast learns the complicated auto vernacular over time.
-If you are starting out, you needn’t learn every term.
-However, understanding the ones below is a step in the right direction.
+Cars speak a language of their own and every motor enthusiast learns this complicated auto vernacular over time.
+As a beginner in the auto world, these are the eleven auto terms that you need to learn right now.

-Superchargers, and turbochargers, are used to produce more power without increasing engine displacement, but neither are particularly fuel-efficient and both can require costly maintenance as vehicles age.
+Superchargers and turbochargers are used to produce more power without increasing engine displacement, but neither are particularly fuel-efficient and both require costly maintenance as the vehicles age.
 A supercharger serves the same function as a turbocharger, but avoids lag time because it runs off an engine-driven pump.

 A hydraulic (liquid-pressured) piston assembly that holds disc-brake pads.

 The exhaust system device in the tailpipe that reduces engine noise.
 Some vehicles have more than one muffler along the tailpipe.

 If your car starts to turn in one direction whenever you give it some throttle, you’re experiencing torque steer.
 It’s a common phenomenon in front-wheel drive cars and can (but does not always) occur when drive shafts are of unequal length.